 Witch hazel or viburnum, for example, can only be pruned in stages over three years.
 Therefore, you can call in a specialist to help you with this part of the process.

 It would be a shame if all of this hard work and energy you’ve put in would go unnoticed, wouldn’t it?
 But sometimes that can happen.
 For example, even if you don’t have weeds anymore, your plants and flowers can still grow into each other making space look a bit messy and unkempt.

 A solution to this predicament would be to put an emphasis on the different areas where your plants grow by creating edges.

 Start by trimming the grass back as much as you can.
 Then separate the plants from the soil using pebbles or mulch.
-As a matter of fact, you can buy reddish-brown mulch because it’s very esthetically pleasing.
-Its colour comes in contrast with the green of the grass and leaves making them stand out.
+You can buy reddish-brown mulch because it’s esthetically pleasing.
+Its colour comes in contrast with the green of the grass and leaves, making them stand out.